 Stranger Things is a popular tv series airing on Netflix.
-It was set in the 1980’s with a big part of the story focused on a secret government base which held secret experiments that seemed like something written specifically for a Science Fiction mini series.
+It was set in the 1980s with a big part of the story focused on a secret government base that held secret experiments that seemed like something written specifically for a Science Fiction mini-series.
 The thing is, the TV was actually inspired by what some believers claim to be very real experiments under the code name ‘The Montauk Project’.

 In the mid 1980’s, rumours started circulating that the government were conducting experiments out of either Camp Hero or the Montauk Air Force Station.
 Nichlos wrote a book about the repressed memories he was able to access while detailed his time as a participant during the experiment.
 Over time, others came forward to corroborate his story.
 One of those people was Al Bielek who he later claimed to work with on several experiments.

 Let me take you back to the article I wrote on the Philadelphia Experiment.
-In the 1980’s, a man by the name of Al Bielek came forward and said that he worked on the Philadelphia experiment.
-He claimed to be onboard the U.S.S Eldridge when it disappeared for several hours during a test to make the vessel invisibility using cloaking technology they were developing.
-He claimed the vessel instead traveled through time from 1943 through to 1983.
-He and his brother who were also onboard apparently jumped off the vessel during the time warp.
+In the 1980s, a man by the name of Al Bielek came forward and said that he worked on the Philadelphia experiment.
+He claimed to be on board the U.S.S Eldridge when it disappeared for several hours during a test to make the vessel invisibility using cloaking technology they were developing.
+He claimed the vessel instead travelled through time from 1943 through to 1983.
+He and his brother who was also onboard apparently jumped off the vessel during the time warp.
 They ended up staying in Long Island New Year in the year 1983 as a participant in the Montauk Project.

-His first mission along with his brother was to go back through a wormhole and destroy equipment on board of the U.S.S Eldrige.
-They were successful in their mission, but were kept at the Montauk facility.
+His first mission along with his brother was to go back through a wormhole and destroy equipment on board the U.S.S Eldrige.
+They were successful in their mission but were kept at the Montauk facility.

 Nichols details an experiment that he claims he worked on with Bielek.
-In the 1970’s at the Camp Hero base, Nichlos and Bielek worked on an experiment called the ‘Montauk Chair’.
-It was a chair that used electro magnetics which would enhance the physics powers of the person sitting into a chair.
+In the 1970s at the Camp Hero base, Nichlos and Bielek worked on an experiment called the ‘Montauk Chair’.
+It was a chair that used electromagnetics which would enhance the physics powers of the person sitting in a chair.
 Bielek was asked by the government in the 1960s (when he was Edward Cameron) to convince his father to have another child.
 His consciousness from 1983 was transferred to this baby (his brother) in 1983 and referred to as a ‘Walk in soul’.
-An accident later on caused him to age rapidly which is why he appeared a lot older than someone born in the 1963.
+An accident, later on, caused him to age rapidly which is why he appeared a lot older than someone born in 1963.

 “We finally decided we’d had enough of the whole experiment.
 The contingency program was activated by someone approaching Duncan while he was in the chair and simply whispering ‘The time is now.’
 At this moment, he let loose a monster from his subconscious.
 And the transmitter actually portrayed a hairy monster.
 It was big, hairy, hungry and nasty.
 But it didn’t appear underground in the null point.
 It showed up somewhere on the base.
 It would eat anything it could find.
 And it smashed everything in sight.
 Several different people saw it, but almost everyone described a different beast.”
 Excerpt from 'The Montauk Project' Experiments in time

-The participants were later brain washed and the lower levels of the base were filled with cement and the program abandoned.
+The participants were later brainwashed and the lower levels of the base were filled with cement and the program was abandoned.
 People claim to visit camp hero today and hear screams coming from the tunnels and claim power is still running to the base even though it is abandoned implying there are still experiments taking place to this very day.

-It sounds exactly like season 1 of Stranger Things with the character of Eleven taking the role of Duncan (the walk in soul).
+It sounds exactly like season 1 of Stranger Things with the character of Eleven taking the role of Duncan (the walk-in soul).
 While the story of Stranger Things is based on a book, the question is, did the events of the book really happen?
-Most people read the book as a 'fiction'.
-All participants who came forward only received their information though regressed memory therapy.
-Does this mean they were real memories, or were they 'false' memories suggested by the contents of the book and the movie 'The Philadelphia Experiment'.
+Most people read the book as 'fiction'.
+All participants who came forward only received their information through regressed memory therapy.
+Does this mean they were real memories or were they 'false' memories suggested by the contents of the book and the movie 'The Philadelphia Experiment'.
 No matter which way you look at it, there is an important thing to remember, never underestimate the government.